open-telemetry/opentelemetry-js-contrib/plugins/node/opentelemetry-instrumentation-redis/README.md

 #### Custom `db.statement` Serializer

 The instrumentation serializes the command into a Span attribute called `db.statement`.
-The default serialization sets the attribute to the command name, without the command arguments.
+The standard serialization format attempts to be as informative as possible while avoiding the export of potentially sensitive data.
+The number of serialized arguments depends on the specific command, see the configuration list in `packages/opentelemetry-redis-common/src/index.ts`.

+It is also possible to define a custom serialization function.
+The function will receive the command name and arguments and must return a string.

 It is also possible to define a custom serialization function.
 The function will receive the command name and arguments and must return a string.